-Seed Medicine Garden is currently cultivated on a leased half acre, near Tarangga on Kaurna Country, on the unceded lands of the Kaurna people, to whom we gratefully pay the rent.
+Seed Medicine Garden is currently cultivated on a half acre via land share agreement, near Tarangga on Kaurna Country, on the unceded lands of the Kaurna people, to whom we gratefully pay the rent.

 Not far from McLaren Vale and located amidst the veritable food bowl of the Fleurieu Peninsula, the farm lies at the base of the Fleurieu Range, surrounded by gumtrees and birdsong, it gratefully receives slightly more needed rainfall than the nearby plains.